Custom attributes

 #![allow(unused)] fn main() { extern crate derivative; use derivative::Derivative; mod path { pub struct SomeTypeThatMightNotBeHash; pub mod to { pub fn my_hash_fn<H>(_: &super::SomeTypeThatMightNotBeHash, state: &mut H) where H: std::hash::Hasher { unimplemented!() } } } use path::SomeTypeThatMightNotBeHash; #[derive(Derivative)] #[derivative(Hash)] struct Foo { foo: u32, #[derivative(Hash(hash_with="path::to::my_hash_fn"))] bar: SomeTypeThatMightNotBeHash, } }

-will be hashed with path::to::my_hash_fn(&bar, &mut state)
+The field bar will be hashed with path::to::my_hash_fn(&bar, &mut state)

-is the current Hasher
+where state is the current Hasher.

 The function must the following prototype: